Government lawyer: job description

 - representing the UK in international meetings

 Many government lawyers are employed by the Government Legal Service (GLS), comprising the legal teams of more than 30 government departments, agencies and public bodies.
 The Crown Prosecution Service, the Foreign and Commonwealth Office and the Office of the Parliamentary Counsel also employ government lawyers.

 Following academic qualification, barristers will take a vocational pupillage (comprising training, job shadowing and small case work) for a minimum of one year, while solicitors undertake a two-year training contract.
-In the GLS, pupils will divide their time between chambers and their assigned government department, while trainee solicitors will experience different areas of practice.
+In the GLS, pupils divide their time between chambers and their assigned government department, while trainee solicitors experience different areas of practice.